uz-gaz/Tertimuss/README.md

 fig.savefig("execution.svg")
 ```

-This specification generates  automatically 9 periodic tasks that will run over 4 cores using the scheduling algorithm ALECS and will save a diagram of the execution.
+This specification generates automatically 9 periodic tasks that will run over 4 cores using the scheduling algorithm ALECS and save a diagram of the execution.

 The diagram saved is the following:
 ![Execution example](./docs/images/readme/execution_example.svg)

-Please, go to the tutorials page in the wiki to view more usage examples.
+Please visit the tutorials page in the wiki to view more usage examples.

-Also, you can visit the reference page in the wiki to view the reference of all the functions and classes available.
-The same information can be accessed using the help command in a Python terminal (e.g. import tertimuss; help(tertimuss))
+Also, you can check the reference page in the wiki to view the description of all the available functions and classes.
+This information can equally be accessed through the help command in a Python terminal (e.g. import tertimuss; help(tertimuss))

 ## Contributing
 You can contribute either by adding your scheduler implementation, adding new features to the framework, or proposing new features.
-In case that you want to add a new scheduler implementation or a new feature, fork this repository and implement the new features in the development branch.
+In case you want to add a new scheduler implementation or a new feature, fork this repository and implement the new features in the development branch.
 Then send a pull request from your development branch to the development branch in this repository.
 For a more detailed explanation of the architecture of Tertimuss as well as some development guides, visit the development page in the wiki.
-In case that you only want to propose a new feature or reporting a bug, use the issues section.
+In case you only want to propose a new feature or reporting a bug, use the issues section.

 ## Cite us
-If you want to use Tertimuss in your papers, you can cite it as:
+If you want to use Tertimuss in your papers, please use the following citation:

 ```biblex
 @misc{tertimuss,